Last updated: June 20, 2026

 If your plan will not identify a supplier, ask for a supervisor and a case reference number.
 For Medicaid managed care problems, you can also call HHSC benefits help.
 For private insurance, ask your plan how to file an appeal or grievance.

-If feeding is at risk while the paperwork moves, call the Texas Lactation Support Hotline and WIC.
-Ask whether a local lactation center, hospital lactation office, or WIC clinic can help bridge the gap.
+If feeding is at risk while paperwork moves, call the Texas Lactation Support Hotline and WIC.
+Ask whether a lactation center, hospital lactation office, pediatrician, or WIC clinic can bridge the gap.
+For general appeal steps, read ASMOM’s denials guide.

 Backup options if the first route does not work